 Current UK practice relevant to the general public is based on the recommendations of the ICRP as set out in ICRP Publication 60 (International Commission on Radiological Protection, 1991).
-The dose standards are embodied in national policy on radioactive waste (United Kingdom -Parliament, 1995b) and in guidance from the IAEA in their Basic Safety Standards for Radiation Protection (International Atomic Energy Agency, 1996).
-Legislative dose standards are contained in the Basic Safety Standards Directive 96/29/ Euratom (Commission of the European Communities, 1996) and subsequently incorporated into UK law in the Ionising Radiations Regulations 1999 (United Kingdom - Parliament, 1999).
+The dose standards are embodied in national policy on radioactive waste (United Kingdom - Parliament, 1995b) and in guidance from the IAEA in their Basic Safety Standards for Radiation Protection (International Atomic Energy Agency, 1996).
+Legislative dose standards are contained in the Basic Safety Standards Directive 96/29/Euratom (Commission of the European Communities, 1996) and subsequently incorporated into UK law in the Ionising Radiations Regulations 1999 (United Kingdom - Parliament, 1999).
 In order to implement the Basic Safety Standards Directive, Ministers have provided the Environment Agency and SEPA with Directions concerning radiation doses to the public and their methods of estimation and regulation for all pathways (Department of the Environment, Transport and the Regions, 2000 and Scottish Executive, 2000).
 In Northern Ireland, regulations were made to implement the requirements of the BSS Directive in the Radioactive Substances (Basic Safety Standards) Regulations (Northern Ireland) 2003 (Northern Ireland Assembly, 2003).
 The methods and data used in this report are consistent with the Directions.

-The ICRP issued revised recommendations for a system of radiological protection in 2007 (International Commission on Radiological Protection, 2007).
+The ICRP issued revised recommendations for a system of radiological protection in 2007 as set out in ICRP Publication 103 (International Commission on Radiological Protection, 2007).
 PHE (formally HPA) have provided advice on the application of the ICRP 2007 recommendations to the UK (Health Protection Agency, 2009).
 Overall, they consider that the new recommendations do not imply any major changes to the system of protection applied in the UK.
 In particular, limits for effective and skin doses remain unchanged.
 Dose coefficients are also unchanged until such a time as new values are available and receive legislative endorsement.

 International Commission on Radiological Protection (2007) use the term 'representative person' for assessing doses to members of the public.
 It is defined as 'an individual receiving a dose that is representative of the more highly exposed individuals in the population'.
 The new term is equivalent to 'critical group' which has been used in previous RIFE reports.
 Where appropriate we have adopted the term 'representative person' in this report.
-The implications of the new ICRP recommendations in relation to the EU and UK radiation protection law and standards are being considered.